wp-plugins/calculated-fields-form/README.txt

 == Upgrade Notice ==

-= 1.0.42 =
+= 1.0.43 =
-* Improves the checking of dependencies in the calculated fields.
-* Improves the parsing of configuration files of the predefined templates.
+* Improves the parsing of numbers to get correct values, even for numbers with invalid formats.

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support